 Religious translation: translation of the Bible

 The history of translation shows that throughout the history of the bible that the Old Testament which was written in Hebrew was translated into Greek for the Egyptians who spoke Greek sometime between 200 and300 BCE.
-Later in the 4th Century St. Jerome, translated the Greek version of the bible into Latin and in the 9th century there was a spurt in the number of languages that got a translation of the bible.
-Getting a translation of the Bible even today it is commonly the 1st book that is translated when a language starts to be translated into other languages.
+Later in the 4th Century St. Jerome, translated the Greek version of the bible into Latin and in the 9th century, there was a spurt in the number of languages that got a translation of the bible.
+Getting a translation of the Bible even today is commonly the 1st book that is translated when a language starts to be translated into other languages.

 Communities that have existed in isolation are still being discovered today as was recently revealed by FUNAE the government department in Brazil responsible for indigenous people.
-It announced that there were many tribes who still aren’t known about.
+It announced that there were many tribes who still aren’t known about it.
 When they are discovered it’s a distinct possibility that religious groups will want to translate the Bible into their language.
 People will have difficulties understanding the religious translation of the Bible after a translation of the Bible has been completed because they won’t be able to read or write even in their own language.